The best of traditional Chinese martial arts and modern training methods combined in a pragmatic system of combatives and self-defense!

 1. Conditioning: Including Iron Palm, Iron Body, strength & cardiovascular training, etc.

 4. Mental / Spiritual Development: We place a great deal of focus on developing a "fighter's mindset": the ability to "switch on" and aggressively attack an attacker.
-We also practice meditation and Chi Gung (Yin) to balance out the more Yang aspects of our training.
+We also practice meditation and Hei Kung (Yin) to balance out the more Yang aspects of our training.

-We look at it this way: a table needs 4 legs to support itself properly - if even one is missing, it is much more likely to fall down...
+FACT: a table needs 4 legs to support itself properly - if even one is missing, it is much more likely to fall down...

-We're no cookie-cutter martial arts studio: we custom tailor all our training to the individual - we value quality over quantity.
+Training is tailored to the individual - we value quality over quantity.

 At Bak Mei Academy, we focus on the "4 Pillars of Martial Arts Training":